metasfresh/metasfresh-documentation/pages/concepts/data_lifecycle_management.md

 ### Filter

-* An extension in metasfresh that by default always prepends an additional condition to the where clause.
+An extension in metasfresh that by default always prepends an additional condition to the where clause.
 The "normal" metasfresh code shall not have to care.
-In normal operation, archived data is just not in the database.
+In normal operation, the background data just seems to be not to exist in the database.

+We can achive this uing the "view" that was introduced in the "Single table" section.

+### Idea: a "self-learning" combination of migrator and optimistic partitioner

+Outline:

+* the partitioner's configuration starts out "sparse".
+If we are interested in DLMing `C_Invoice`, we just add the table `C_Invoice` to the config.
+* consequently, the partitioner will create individual partitions which just contain one `C_Invoice` record each.
+* then if the migrator tries to migrate a C_Invoice record that is referenced by a C_Payment which is not also migrated, then our trigger function will rause an error with error-code `235D3`.
+* this causes an SQL exception that is evaluted by the migrator, so the migrator can then notify the partioner about the problem (missing partitioner config item).
+* the partitioner can then complete both its configuration and its already existing but incomplete partitions
+* the migrator can try again.

+This way, a user can configure what he/she knows or wants to add.
+The rest will be added automatically and might then be further customized by the user.

 ## Increments

 **TO BE DONE**

+**the following subsections are outdated!**

 Notes:
 * start with single table approach